nima64/VLC-3-lua-extension-guide/README.md

 In windows use backslashes \ in your path, if you use / foward slashes your path will be appended to vlc's config directory.

 Example of a correct path:
 vlc.strings.make_uri("C:\User\bob\Desktop\man eating burger.mp4")

+make_uri output:
+win file:///C:/User/bob/Desktop/man%20eating%20burger.mp4
+unix/linux file:///home/bob/Desktop/man%20eating%20burger.mp4

 NOTE: when parsing for a path with windows you need to remove "file:///" 3 forward slashes.
 While with unix/linux you need to remove 2, "file://"
-output: win file:///C:/User/bob/Desktop/man%20eating%20burger.mp4
-unix/linux file:///home/bob/Desktop/man%20eating%20burger.mp4

 ### Reference ###